 -Solvent Effect in the SN2 Reaction

-However, in the SN2 reaction, not only the compounds subjected to nucleophilic attack, but also the nucleophile plays an important role in the reaction rate.
-Therefore, the use of protic or aprotic polar solvents will stabilize the nucleophile.
-In other words, the ability of the nucleophile to attack the compound is weakened.
+However, it is important to note that in the SN2 reaction, not only the compound undergoing nucleophilic attack but also the nucleophile plays a major role in the reaction rate.
+The use of protic or aprotic solvents stabilizes the nucleophile.
+In other words, their ability to attack the compound is weakened.

 In the energy diagram, it looks like the following.

 There is no significant difference in peak activation energy.
 On the other hand, the use of a polarized solvent stabilizes the nucleophile (ion).
-As a result, the more polarized a solvent is used, the more activation energy is required for the reaction.
+As a result, the more polarized the solvent, the more activation energy is required for the reaction.

 Because more energy is required to enter the transition state, the SN2 reaction does not utilize protic solvents.
 Aprotic polar solvents or non-polar solvents are commonly used.
-Protic polar solvents make the SN2 reaction less likely to occur.
+Polar protic solvents make the SN2 reaction less likely to occur.

 One of the most important chemical reactions in organic synthesis is the nucleophilic substitution reaction.
 It is a convenient synthetic reaction that it can be said that all organic chemists use the SN1 and SN2 reactions.
-It is the mixing of a compound with a leaving group and a nucleophilic reagent that causes these reactions to occur.
+By mixing a compound with a leaving group and a nucleophile, they react chemically.

 There are two types of nucleophilic substitution reactions: SN1 and SN2 reactions.
 Although they are the same nucleophilic substitution reaction, the reactions may be more or less likely to occur under certain conditions.
 The following factors play a role in these reactions.